xieyuheng/inner/persons/jon-doyle/1983-the-ins-and-outs-of-reason-maintenance.md

 # Abstract

-> To progress signi cantly beyond current reason maintenance systems,
+> To progress signicantly beyond current reason maintenance systems,
 > we must formulate their structure and intended behavior precisely
 > enough to analyze computational complexities and tradeoffs
 > independently of the current set of limited implementation